 Late Victorian style suburban Villa on Hartfell Crescent

 Key Buildings

-1. MAIN THOROUGHFARE
+1. MAIN THOROUGHFARE High Street:

-High Street:

-Town Hall - Category B listed, 1827

-Built as the Baths Hall for Moffat Spa, this single-storey, seven-bay classical front building has graded whinstone walls with red sandstone dressings.
-The entrance at the north sits under a columned and pedimented portico and these proportions are reflected in the pilasters to the central and southern bay with a steeply gabled central pediment bearing the date above.
-The rear additions are both single-storey, rubblebuilt with slated roofs.
+Town Hall - Category B listed, 1827 Built as the Baths Hall for Moffat Spa, this single-storey, seven-bay classical front building has graded whinstone walls with red sandstone The entrance at the dressings. north sits under a columned and pedimented portico and these proportions are reflected in the pilasters to the central and southern bay with a steeply gabled central pediment bearing the date above.
+The rear additions are both singlestorey, rubble-built with slated roofs.
 Renovated in 2012, the main vision for the project was to focus on making the Town Hall a flexible multi-use facility for the residents of Moffat and beyond.

-Moffat House Hotel - Category A listed, 1762-5

-This Neo Palladian style hotel was built by John Adam for the Earl of Hopetoun.
-It is set back from the street behind an entrance court, and is flanked by adjacent single- storey wings and perpendicular two-storey pavilions with semi-elliptical carriage arches.
-Built of neatly graded courses with ashlar dressings, it also has a finely detailed central entrance and 12pane sash windows with moulded architraves.
-There is a band course above ground floor, an eaves course and a cornice.
+Moffat House Hotel - Category A listed, 1762-5 This Neo Palladian style hotel was built by John Adam for the Earl of Hopetoun.
+It is set back from the street behind an entrance court, and is flanked by adjacent single-storey wings and perpendicular two-storey pavilions with semi-elliptical carriage arches.
+Built of neatly graded courses with ashlar dressings, it also has a finely detailed central entrance and 12-pane sash windows with moulded architraves There is a band course above ground floor, an eaves course and a cornice.
 The piended platformed roof also has two tall banded ashlar stacks and a dormer to the south.
+Old Court House - Category B listed, 1772 with later additions.